 We believe that to be a world-class winery; we have to do more than produce excellent quality wine.
 For us, the environment and the community are key sustainability pillars for all businesses, and especially those that intend to be around for 1,000 years.

-We believe that to be a world-class winery; we have to do more than produce excellent quality wine.
-For us, the environment and the community are key sustainability pillars for all businesses, and especially those that intend to be around for 1,000 years.
-With this front of mind, we are investing heavily in social and environmental sustainability.
+With our long-term view front of mind, we are investing heavily in social and environmental sustainability.
 We are working to be better farmers and caring members of our community.

 In 2018 we created our A Children’s Christmas Foundation.
 A foundation aimed at supporting children in our community that need it the most.
-This has led to us working with 45 different charities and providing 7,000 Santa sacks to Children in need both in Hawkes Bay and Wairarapa.
+This has led to us working with 45 different charities and providing over 15,000 Santa sacks to Children in need both in Hawke’s Bay and Wairarapa.
 These sacks contained sporting equipment, school resources, scooters, books and toys.
 Bringing joy on Christmas day and also encouraging kids to spend time outside.

 DEDICATED TO OUR LAND AND PEOPLE